 Shops in Midtown Manhattan Kids Will Love

+Next, check out some of NYC’s children’s stores.
 Kids will just love FAO Schwarz.
 It’s a good place to pick up some non-tacky NYC souvenirs.
 The Lego Store is also popular.
 You also have the FDNY Fire Zone.
 The fire department store, but you can sit in a life-size fire engine.
 My boys absolutely loved coming in here!

-I’m a boy mum but I hear good things about American Girl Place if your kids like dolls.
+I’m a boy mum, but I hear good things about American Girl Place if your kids like dolls.
 All these are located in Rockefeller Plaza.

-SHOPPING: FAO SCHWARZ | THE LEGO STORE | FDNY NYC STORE
+SHOPPING: FAO SCHWARZ & FDNY NYC STORE

 Bryant Park: a fun place to relax with Kids